Rabenschlacht: Summary

 Meanwhile, Dietrich fights a gruelling twelve-day battle outside Ravenna, defeating Ermenrich, who escapes.
 His treacherous advisor Sibeche, however, is captured by Eckehart, who ties him naked to a horse and leads him across the battlefield to avenge the death of the Harlungen at Sibeche's advice.
 As the dead are gathered to be buried, Elsan arrives with news that Etzel's sons are missing.
 The warrior Helpfrich then comes with news of their deaths.
 Dietrich finds their bodies on the seashore and breaks into despairing laments.
 He recognizes that the wounds on the young warriors bodies could only have been made by Witege's sword Mimming.
 Witege is then spotted; Dietrich jumps on his horse to attack, but Witege flees on his horse Schemming.
 Witege's uncle Rienolt, however, is also with him, and he turns to fight Dietrich and is slain.
-Dietrich pursues Witege to the edge of the sea and very nearly catches him, but Witege rides into the sea where he is rescued by the sea-spirit/mermaid (MHG merminne) Wâchilt who was his ancestress (identifiable more specifically as his great-grandmother in Þiðreks saga).
+Dietrich pursues Witege to the edge of the sea and very nearly catches him, but Witege rides into the sea where he is rescued by the sea-spirit/mermaid (MHG merminne) Wâchilt who was his ancestress (identifiable more specifically as his great-grandmother in Swedish version of the Þiðreks saga).
 She tells him that Dietrich was so hot with anger that his armor was soft, and Witige could have easily defeated him.
 Now, however, the armor had hardened, and thirty Witiges could not defeat Dietrich.
 Dietrich meanwhile mourns on the shore.
 He goes back to Ravenna, where Ermenrich has fortified himself, and storms the city.
 Ermernich escapes, however, and Dietrich orders the city burned, as the inhabitants surrender.
 Rüdiger rides back to Hunland to bring Etzel the news of his sons deaths; however, Orte and Scharpfe's horses arrive at Etzelburg with bloody saddles.
 Helche is beside herself, but Rüdiger is able to calm her.
 Etzel sees that his sons deaths are not Dietrich's fault, and Dietrich returns to Etzel's court and back into Etzel and Helche's good graces.